Autism: Start Here

 Elopement & Wandering: Your Guide to Safety Resources

-Elopement is one of the most concerning challenging behaviors for individuals with autism spectrum disorders.
+Elopement is one of the most concerning challenging behaviors for individuals with Autism Spectrum Disorder.
 Due to the growing prevalence of autism and the potential dangers associated with elopement, awareness about available resources is vital.
 This publication describes the scope of the problem and its effect on the individual and the family; provides information on identification products and tracking devices; and offers suggestions to improve elopement assessment and intervention.

 Individualized Respite Care Guide: A Resource for Families and Professionals